 Some citizens, especially those on the political left, are pushing hard for the further democratization of America.
 They call for the elimination of the electoral college, popular election of the President, and further measures that would promote the concept of one man, one vote.
-I am also certain that many wish eliminate the Senate or make some other provision to change a situation in which a senator from Wyoming, representing fewer than 300,000 people has as much political weight as a California senator representing 20,000,000.
+I am also certain that many wish to eliminate the Senate or make some other provision to change a situation in which a senator from Wyoming, representing fewer than 300,000 people, has as much political weight as a California senator representing 20,000,000.

 Of course, to make these changes would require major amendments to the United States Constitution, and the Constitution dictates an amendment process that would require approval by three fourths of the states.
 Furthermore, no state can be deprived of equal representation in the Senate without its consent.

 Many progressives are not happy with this situation, but political realities dictate that it is extremely unlikely that major structural changes can occur anytime in the foreseeable future.
 That is why we sometimes hear a few radicals bewailing the fact that the American Revolution was not “complete” and the Constitution referred to as a “flawed document”.
 It would take another revolution to satisfy all their demands.